 Peter Karsai can be contacted at firstname.lastname@example.org.

 Having spent the majority of her working life in finance, and with the previous 7.5 years spent in credit control, Allison decided in 2007 to broaden her horizons to include sales.
 Allison joined Virus Bulletin in March 2007 and is responsible for the sales function for the whole suite of VB products and services encompassing the annual VB conference, VB100, VBSpam & VBWeb.
 Of the move to sales she felt it would make a refreshing change to contact people without having to demand payment all of the time.
 Though, lest she forget her finance roots, she also maintains the accounting side of VB's operations.

 Allison Sketchley can be contacted at email@example.com.

-After leaving Oxford University with a degree in Biology, Helen became involved in the publishing industry, working on titles ranging from academic scientific journals to trade magazines and an online parenting website.
+After leaving Oxford University with a degree in Biology, Helen became involved in the publishing industry, working on titles ranging from academic scientific journals to trade magazines and a parenting website.